Aerendir/component-value-objects/README.md

 # PHP Value Objects
 A set of [PHP Value Objects](http://aerendir.me/?p=396) to manage simple and composite values.

+It supports `SimpleValueObjects` and `ComplexValueObjects`.

+Complex value objects are hydrated passing an array.
+If a key of the array isn't recognized as property of the object it is added to the `$otherData` array so it isn't lost.

 ## What are Value Objects

 Value Objects are PHP [`objects`](http://php.net/manual/en/language.types.object.php) that represent and manage simple